Every 35 seconds, someone chooses MORE THAN ^

 So, does having a pre-existing condition impact your ability to take out cover and claim?

-A time-limited policy may often cap the vet fee treatment limit or length of time you can claim towards a condition, but on a lifetime policy, conditions might be covered on a long-term basis.
+A time-limited policy will likely cap the vet fee limit or length of time you can claim towards a condition.
+On a lifetime policy, conditions might be covered on a long-term basis.
 We call this insurance type our Premier cover.
-Each accident and illness will be covered up to the vet fee limit each year depending on the amount you choose (up to £6,000), providing the policy is renewed with no break in cover.

 If you’ve had a claim or are aware of a pre-existing condition, how will this impact you if you choose to switch insurer at renewal?